criteo/berilia/README.md

 # Introduction
 While developing on Hadoop, it is nice to test on a private sandbox before pushing to a production cluster.
 However, it can be hard for developers to get access to a cluster, and Hadoop is difficult to set up locally.
-Berilla allows developers to quickly set up and manage a variety of simple Hadoop clusters and environments, as well as sample and manage test data accessible to these clusters.
+Berilia allows developers to quickly set up and manage a variety of simple Hadoop clusters and environments, as well as sample and manage test data accessible to these clusters.

-Berilla  Specific Functionalities:
+Berilia  Specific Functionalities:

 1. Create, stop, start, destroy single-node Hadoop/Hive dev cluster on local Docker, with ability to mount local artifacts.
 2. Create, stop, start, destroy multi-node Hadoop/Hive dev cluster on AWS cloud.